Vishal73040/BotBrowser/profiles/profile-configs.md

 ---

 ## 📌 Notes
+- Profile data comes from real users; change only if necessary and you understand the impact.
 - All string fields support multi-purpose values: string literal (`"auto"`, `"real"`, or custom), or object schema when more parameters are needed.
 - If a field is omitted, BotBrowser uses profile defaults where appropriate.
 - Values in the `configs` block **override** equivalent command-line arguments like `--window-size`, `--window-position`, etc.